swcarpentry/board/subcommittees/mentoring/roles/chair-and-vice.md

 ## To Volunteer

-- Join the mentoring committee, be present for February election
+- Join the mentoring committee, be present for March election

 ## Resources and Checklists